octosteve/octosteve.github.io/source/2014-05-18-using-ruby-to-learn-javascript.html.markdown

 /even/ === "Steven"
 ```

 JavaScript has no way to override equality on objects.
 You CAN use equality on primitives like strings and numbers, but here lies the danger.
-This is from "JavaScript: The good parts."
+This is from ["JavaScript: The Good Parts"](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)

 ``` javascript
 0 == '' // true